Announcing an update to IAM role trust policy behavior

 What should I do next?

 If you receive an email or AWS Health Dashboard notification for an account, we recommend that you review your existing role trust policies and corresponding code.
 For those roles, you should remove the dependency on the old behavior, or if you can’t, update those role trust policies with an explicit self-referential permission grant.
-After the grace period expires on June 30, 2023, you will no longer be able to use the implicit self-referential permission grant behavior.

 If you currently use the old behavior and need to continue to do so for a short period of time in the context of existing infrastructure as code or other automated processes that create new roles, you can do so by adding the role’s ARN to its own trust policy.
 We strongly encourage you to treat this as a temporary stop-gap measure, because in almost all cases it should not be necessary for a role to be able to assume itself, and the correct solution is to change the code that results in the unnecessary self-assumption.
 If for some reason that self-service solution is not sufficient, you can reach out to AWS Support to seek an accommodation of your use case for new roles or accounts.